TomLBZ/GitInit/README.md

         git@addr:example7.git
     ```
     Note that `base_folder_1` and `base_folder_2` are *absolute* paths, whereas folders inside them are relative paths.
 There can be multiple root level folders specified in the same file like this.
+1. Sort out `git` permissions / passwords or create ssh keys, as this tool will run `git clone` and `git pull` commands for you.
-2. Run `python3 gitinit.py settings.txt --clone`.
+1. Run `python3 gitinit.py settings.txt --clone`.
 The tool will:
     - Automatically create the directories for you.
 If a directory already exists, it will skip the creation.
     - Automatically run `git clone` commands for you.
 If a directory already contains a git repository with the same remote, it will skip the cloning.
     - To force clone, you should run `python3 gitinit.py settings.txt --clone --force`.
 It is equivalent of running `rm -rf` on the directory and then cloning the repository.
-You can use both `https` and `ssh` links, but you must sort out git permissions / passwords or create ssh keys first.
+    - You can use both `https` and `ssh` links.
 According to the `settings.txt` file above, the created folder structure will be:
         - base_folder_1
             - example1
             - folderA